 12-Volt Battery Package

-A 12-volt golf cart battery is a type of deep cycle battery that is commonly used to power electric golf carts.
-Unlike the 6-volt and 8-volt batteries, which are typically connected in series to create a higher voltage system, a single 12-volt battery can be used to power certain types of golf carts that require a 12-volt electrical system.
+Usually running electric golf carts, a 12-volt golf cart battery is a deep cycle battery.
+Unlike the 6-volt and 8-volt batteries, which are often connected in series to generate a higher voltage system, certain types of golf carts that need a 12-volt electrical system may operate one single 12-volt battery.

 Pros

-- Provides the lightest weight
+- gives the lightest weight.

-- Lowest Price Tag
+- Lowest Tag Regarding Prices

 Cons

-- Great depth of discharge
+- outstanding depth of vision

-- Lower capacity
+- Reduced capacity

 56 Amps Runtime